ruppinlab/drug.OnTarget/README.md

 RStudio, R
 Majorly Packages required: fgsea; data.table; parallel; ggplot2; pROC; tidyverse;

+### Custom Function required for the pipeline:
+1) Step0_Write_Functions.Rmd
+In this file, we defined all function which are required for the analysis and validation of our pipeline.
+This step is very important and imported to every file to generate figures.

+2) Step0B_Data_and_Libraries.Rmd
+In this file, we have pre-loaded and preprocessed all the datasets (Other than Validation data) and libraries required for analysis, main Figure and supplementary figure.

 ### Data Curation File:

+#### Requred Files: For detailed method section, visit to Manuscript
+We collected the viability screens after CRISPR-Cas9 and drug treatment from the DepMap database: https://depmap.org/portal/.

 ---
 1) KnowTraget_prediction:
 Goto >> Tools >> Data_curation_code

+* Required Data: OnTarget_v2.Rdata (Data folder)
+* Required File: Step0_Write_Functions.Rmd ## all function required for the project is defined here.

 Step_0A_data_curation_and saving : In this Step, we compute the correlation between the crispr KO and the Drug response.
-Using the correlation strenth, the p value and rank, we created the variables such as
+Using the correlation strenth (Pearson Correlation Rho), the p value and rank, we curated data KnownTarget_predition which will be majorly used the futher analysis and validation of our Pipeline.
-* MaxtargetName: if a drug have multiple target, what is the best target which have best correlation.
-* Maxcorr: The respective correlation stregth of the drug target pair.

----

-We have initially downaloaded the
+The result of the correlation is saved in the Data folder:
+>> drugVScrispr_corr_features_list.RDS
 ---